romainl/idiomatic-vimrc/README.md

 ## FILES AND DIRECTORIES

-Whatever you do to customize Vim, it should NEVER happen outside of `$HOME`:
+Unless you *really* know what you are doing, whatever you do to customize Vim should NEVER happen outside of `$HOME`:

 - on Linux, BSD, and Cygwin, `$HOME` is usually `/home/username/`,
 - on Mac OS X, `$HOME` is `/Users/username/`,
 - on Windows, `$HOME` is usually `C:\Users\username\`.

+Customizing Vim usually involves editing its main configuration file, called `vimrc`, and moving files around your own runtime directory, called `vimfiles`.

-The canonical location for your `vimrc` and your runtime directory is at the root of that `$HOME` directory:
+The canonical location for your `vimrc` file and `vimfiles` directory is at the root of the `$HOME` directory mentioned earlier:

-System | `vimrc` | Runtime directory
+System | `vimrc` | `vimfiles`
 ---|---|---
 UNIX-like | `$HOME/.vimrc` | `$HOME/.vim/`
 Windows | `$HOME\_vimrc` | `$HOME\vimfiles\`

-The layout above is guaranteed to always work, now and in the future.

-Since Vim 7.4 it is possible to keep your lovely `vimrc` INSIDE your `vim` directory.
+Since Vim 7.4 it is possible to keep your lovely `vimrc` INSIDE your `vimfiles`.
 It is really a good idea, if only because it makes it easier to move your config around.

 If you use 7.4 or above exclusively, the following gives you a portable setup: